abpframework/abp/docs/en/framework/fundamentals/dynamic-claims.md

 ### IAbpDynamicClaimsPrincipalContributor

 If you want to add your own dynamic claims contributor, you can create a class that implement the `IAbpDynamicClaimsPrincipalContributor` interface (and register it to the [dependency injection](./dependency-injection.md) system.
-ABP Framework will call the `ContributeAsync` method to get the claims.
+ABP will call the `ContributeAsync` method to get the claims.
 It better to use a kind of cache to improve the performance since that is a frequently executed method (in every HTTP request).

 ## AbpClaimsPrincipalFactoryOptions